-- Gives you the opportunity to configure the system for standalone or OpenVMS Cluster operation (see "Joining an OpenVMS Cluster"). - Runs AUTOGEN to evaluate your hardware configuration, estimate typical workloads, and set system parameters (see "Running AUTOGEN"). - Reboots your system with the new parameters (see "Rebooting After AUTOGEN").
+- Gives you the opportunity to configure the system for standalone or OpenVMS Cluster operation (see Section 8.7, "Joining an OpenVMS Cluster"). - Runs AUTOGEN to evaluate your hardware configuration, estimate typical workloads, and set system parameters (see Section 8.4, "Running AUTOGEN"). - Reboots your system with the new parameters (see Section 8.6, "Rebooting After AUTOGEN").

-After the system is rebooted with the new parameters, you can log into your SYSTEM account, as explained in "Logging In to the SYSTEM Account".
-If you did not allow the installation procedure to create a boot option for your system disk, you can set up such an option now, as explained in "Configuring and Managing OpenVMS Booting".
-"OpenVMS, Hardware and Boot Operations" includes additional information regarding setting up and booting your system.
+After the system is rebooted with the new parameters, you can log into your SYSTEM account, as explained in Section 8.3, "Logging In to the SYSTEM Account".
+If you did not allow the installation procedure to create a boot option for your system disk, you can set up such an option now, as explained in Section 9.4, "Configuring and Managing OpenVMS Booting".
+Chapter 9, "OpenVMS, Hardware and Boot Operations" includes additional information regarding setting up and booting your system.

 This completes the basic installation.
-Next, we recommend that you review the information in the AFTER INSTALLATION part of this manual: PART-III.
+Next, we recommend that you review the information in the AFTER INSTALLATION part of this manual: Part III, "After Installing or Upgrading".